Today, a million people turn out every New Year's Day to watch dozens of floats, bands and equestrian groups.

 - Buy tickets for the best and most interesting part of the Rose Parade: float viewing, where you can get close to the floats and talk to their builders.
 Crowds will be smaller if you arrive immediately when they open on the morning after the parade.
 Use an area park-and-ride lot, or if you have a car full of people, try for one of the paid lots near Pasadena High School.

-Downtown Los Angeles is your next best bet, where you can get directly onto a shuttle bus or catch the Metro Gold Line, but downtown hotels are expensive on New Year's Eve.
+Downtown Los Angeles is your next best bet, where you can catch the Metro Gold Line toward Pasadena-Sierra Madre Villa, then exit at Del Mar, Memorial Park, Lake, and Allen Stations, which are all within a short walk of the parade route.
+However, downtown hotels are expensive on New Year's Eve.
 Staying anywhere else is a balance between how money and sleep.

 Paid parking for the Rose Bowl Parade is available on a first-come, first-served basis at lots and parking structures near the Rose Bowl Parade route, or you can reserve a spot through Sharp Seating.

-Overnight parking on Pasadena streets is permitted beginning at noon on December 31, for that evening only.
+Overnight parking on Pasadena streets is permitted beginning at noon the day before the parade, for that evening only.
 No Parking areas and red curb zones remain off-limits.
-The Pasadena Police Department can answer questions about Rose Bowl Parade parking at 626-744-4598.
+The Pasadena Police Department can answer questions about Rose Bowl Parade parking at 626-744-6470.

 Public Transportation to the Rose Bowl ParadeMetro Rail's Gold line makes it easy to get to the Rose Bowl Parade, but you may have to change trains to get there if you start from somewhere other than downtown Los Angeles.
 Exit the Gold Line at the Del Mar, Memorial Park, Lake or Allen stations; all are a short walk from the Rose Bowl Parade route.

-If you have grandstand seats, check your number to see which stop is closest:
+If you have grandstand seats, check your seat location address to see which stop is closest:

-Rose Bowl Parade in Your RVParking your RV along the Rose Bowl Parade route may be the least expensive, most comfortable and convenient way to go.
+Rose Bowl Parade in Your RVIf you own a motor home or RV, parking it along the Rose Bowl Parade route may be the least expensive, most comfortable and convenient way to go.
 You can find a list of places to park at the City of Pasadena website.
 Frontline parking along the Rose Bowl Parade route can be reserved through Sharp Seating.